SpectoLabs/hoverfly/docs/pages/introduction/downloadinstallation.rst

 - :zip_bundle_os_arch:`Windows 32bit <windows_386>`
 - :zip_bundle_os_arch:`Windows 64bit <windows_amd64>`

-Download the correct archive, extract the binaries and place them in a directory in your PATH.
+Download the correct archive, extract the binaries and place them in a directory on your PATH.

 Homebrew (MacOS)
 ~~~~~~~~~~~~~~~~

-If you have homebrew installed, you can easily install Hoverfly using the brew command.
+If you have `homebrew <http://brew.sh/>`_ installed, you can easily install Hoverfly using the brew command.

 ::